Are Cover Letters Necessary in 2024?

 4 times when you should submit a cover letter

-1. When you’re particularly interested in a role
+1. You’re particularly interested in a role.

 A job search typically entails applying to a range of roles that interest you.
 Some may be dream jobs, while others may sound appealing—but not to the same extent.
 Include a cover letter for the jobs that particularly interest you, taking the opportunity to convey your enthusiasm and highlight your most relevant experience and achievements.

-2. When there’s more to say
+2. There’s more to say.

 A cover letter should expand on your resume.
 As such, you may want to include one when you have more to say, such as when you’re preparing for a career change, seeking career advancement, or moving to a new city.
 Often, a resume can’t fully convey these explanations, but a cover letter is an excellent space to expand on your career goals.

-3. When there’s a gap on your resume
+3. There’s a gap in your resume.

-Learn more: 10 Ways to Enhance Your Resume
+Explore: 10 Ways to Enhance Your Resume

-4. When you have the time
+4. You have the time.

 A thoughtful cover letter helps a hiring manager envision how you'd perform on their team, but crafting a good one takes time.
 Most recruitment professionals will recognize a generic cover letter, and that can be a turnoff.
 However, if you aren't rushed in your job search, including a cover letter specific to the company and position you're applying for can enhance your application.